-In nuclear operations, major events rarely happen without warning.
-Most often, significant events are preceded by missed signals, routine decisions, or overlooked gaps (deemed insignificant at the time) that compound into these consequential failures.
-The Institute of Nuclear Power Operations (INPO) Industry Event Report (IER) L2-21-4, Rev. 1, calls attention to the early indicators, focusing particularly on how proficiency shortfalls and gaps in risk recognition can escalate despite formal qualifications and procedural compliance.
+In nuclear operations, incidents rarely happen without warning.
+Most often, significant incidents are preceded by missed signals, routine decisions, or overlooked gaps (deemed insignificant at the time) that compound into these consequential failures.
+Recent shifts in industry operating experience call attention to these early indicators, focusing particularly on how proficiency management in nuclear operations shortfalls, as well as gaps in risk recognition, can escalate despite formal qualifications and procedural compliance.

 Table of Contents